-Walk through the streets of Venice, sample street food, and stop at local bacaris (or wine bars) to taste regional wines including full-bodied red wines, grappa, and prosecco.
+Walk through the streets of Venice, sample some of the best street food in Europe you can find, and stop at local bacaris (or wine bars) to taste regional wines including full-bodied red wines, grappa, and prosecco.
 Italians are expert in wine pairing, so you can enjoy these drinks with cicetti dishes and other specialties.
 Depending on the tour, you may also stop for classic Italian comfort food such as pasta and gelato.

 Aside from discovering the best foodie spots in Venice, you’ll also discover non-touristy areas of the city, get insider tips, and meet other tourists like you.
 Considering the above-average food prices, a food and wine tour offers great value overall and is one of the top things you can do in Venice at night.